 So I returned to the Halloween theme and found myself drawn to two of its icons: the witch, and the scarecrow.

-That’s when the ideas collided, and I knew I would write about the remains-of-the-witchmelted remains of the Wicked Witch of the West, and a reflection therein.
+That’s when the ideas collided, and I knew I would write about the melted remains of the Wicked Witch of the West, and a reflection therein.
 But whose reflection?
 The story would hinge on that.

 From my brainstorming, ‘ink’ had suggested a letter, and I always wanted to write a tale told through epistolary.
 For me, the draw of the epistolary form is that the letter is an intimate glimpse into the relationship between two people.
 There are things the letter-writer must have courage to say, or else omit to save face.
 It can be a plea, a lie, the truth, flirtation, or trifles.
 I was more intrigued by the dark side of Halloween, so decided on a confession.